mtisza1/Cenote-Taker2/README.md

 Cenote-Taker2 currently runs in a python wrapper.
 1. Activate the Conda environment.
 ```
+Default:
 conda activate Cenote-Taker2

+Or if you've put your conda environment in a custom location:
+conda activate /path/to/better/directory/Cenote-Taker2
 ```
 2. Run the python script (see options below).
 ```